adyxax/www/content/blog/terraform/caa.md

 Certification Authority Authorization (CAA) are a type of DNS records that allows the owner of a domain to restrict which Certificate Authority (CA) can emit a certificate for the domain.
 This is a protection mechanism that is easy to setup and that has absolutely no drawbacks.

-One good reason to use CAA records in our modern world of servers running in the cloud is that when you decomission or change a server you very often lose access to its IP address and get a new one.
+One good reason to use CAA records in our modern world of servers running in the cloud is that when you decommission or change a server you very often lose access to its IP address and get a new one.
 If you mess up cleaning the old IP address from your DNS records and have no CAA records, someone who grabs it could then start issuing certificates for your domain.

 # CAA records